 - Assess eligibility for enrollment into acute stroke trials

-- Provide inpatient post-stroke care
+- Provide inpatient and outpatient post-stroke care

 - Manage secondary stroke prevention